How to record deposits through integration

 - If you must implement option 2, date your journal entry on the deposit date, Debit the Wrong Revenue Account, and Credit the Correct Revenue Account only for the amount associated with this Deposit/Fund.

 What do I do if I mapped the Offering Batch to the wrong Bank Account and I have already closed the Offering Batch?

-The answer to this is the same as the above answer for Revenue Accounts.
-If you already reconciled the Bank Statement for the 'wrong' bank account, you will likely have to ask support to re-open that Reconciliation as making changes to the system balance on a date within a closed Bank Reconciliation Period will affect your Bank Reconciliation totals.
+The answer to this is the same as the above answer for revenue accounts except this will be for the bank account.
+If you already reconciled the bank statement for the 'wrong' bank account, you will likely have to ask support to re-open that reconciliation as making changes to the system balance on a date within a closed bank reconciliation Period will affect your bank reconciliation totals.

 The Deposit will be created in Accounting when you close the Offering batch.
 There will be one Debit to the Bank Account, and one Credit for each Revenue Fund in the Offering Batch.